When Do Payroll Funds Get Taken Out of a Small Business’s Bank Account?

 When Do I Need to Report my Payroll Information?

 Most businesses pay their employees on Fridays.
-If we’re assuming a Friday pay date (when direct deposit hits) and you work with CSI Accounting & Payroll, then ideally you would need to have your reporting done on that prior Monday.
+If we’re assuming a Friday pay date (when direct deposit hits), then you'd need to have your reporting done on Monday.

 When Does my Payroll Specialist Process and Collect my Direct Deposit Funds?